 Once finished unpacking we headed to the hotel bar where we met with the Tourism Board PR rep and GM of the hotel.
 We sat out on the patio in the hot afternoon sun chatting about the history and growth of Mont Tremblant.
 I ordered a strawberry daiquiri which I finished up quickly as the humid heat sent pearls of sweat down my glass.
 We bid the Tourism rep farewell and then enjoyed a private tour hosted by the GM of the property.
 We walked past the pool and enjoyed stunning views of quaint Lake Beauvallon as well as a showcase of some of the hotels most celebrated suites which included a massive Presidential suites featuring four master bedrooms, a bar and dining room!
 After our tour we hopped in a taxi bound for our first review at Resto Seb.

-Once finished our crepe feast we were picked up by another taxi and on our way to the Scandinave Spa for an afternoon of rest, relaxation and pampering.
+The following day we visited Scandinave Spa for an afternoon of rest, relaxation and pampering.
 We were dropped off in a gravel parking lot and walked towards a large wooden gate which featured the Spa logo, a booming Viking ship.
 The experience was entirely tranquil as we walked over a wooden bridge, through lush forest and past petite log cabins.
 We were greeted by the Spa Manager who immediately took us on a tour of the property.
 Our guide advised us that Scandinave has properties in Montreal, Blue Mountain and Whistler, but was keen to point out that the Mont Tremblant location offers a unique experience as it is located inside a shaded forest overlooking a river.

 The Scandinave really is something out of a fairy tale so be sure to put it on your itinerary when visiting Tremblant.
 Also note the Silence is Golden rule, people come here to relax so chit chat is discouraged.
 We spent the next two hours soaking it all in: first in the hot pool followed by a dunk in the cold pool which featured a pounding waterfall.
 Once our bodies had woken up we stumbled into the steam room which smelled of menthol and really cleared up the lungs.